-Perhaps most concerning, in a slew of disturbing news, is Trump’s continued efforts to overrule or politicize the normal regulatory process .
+Perhaps most concerning, in a slew of disturbing news, is Trump’s continued efforts to overrule or politicize the normal regulatory process for new drugs and vaccines.
 Until recently, he has repeatedly promised a vaccine would be available by Election Day, even if the administration had to override regulations by the U.S. Food and Drug Administration.
 In his video Wednesday, the president said “I’ve authorized the EUA,” or emergency use authorization, to make the Regeneron treatment available to the public before the clinical trial data exists.
 Not only does that appear to be untrue, that’s also not Trump’s decision to make: The FDA authorizes EUAs.

 While treatments like monoclonal antibodies seem promising, every expert I’ve spoken with over the past 10 months of reporting on the coronavirus has emphasized that the Trump administration continues to undermine potential progress by recommending certain treatments, vaccines, tests, and pandemic policies without having sufficient data.
 Far from helping, such announcements could do lasting damage to efforts to develop accessible, affordable, effective ways to stop the virus.